METAL FINISHING HEADQUARTERS

 thickness 50-70 µin

 AMS2418G is the latest revision.
-As always, if you are certifying specification compliance you should purchase and understand the latest specification revision.
-Note that AMS2418 Type 1 and AMS2418 Type 2 have subtle differences in test requirements, so you should fully specify and understand what you are specifying.
-This is especially true with AMS2418, since there are some unique requirements buried within.
-For example, plating thickness is buried in the specification; however, this is routinely overridden by print or purchase order.
-Other unique requirements include restrictions on reworking parts and underplating.
+Note that AMS2418 Type 1 and AMS2418 Type 2 have subtle differences in test requirements.
+Unique requirements include restrictions on reworking parts and underplating.
 Although some external specifications are referenced, there are helpful guidelines and additional requirements for hydrogen embrittlement and solderability tests.
-The specification includes a sampling plan for acceptance tests; however, it is unclear whether this is a C=0 plan or an AQL plan.
-C=0 is the safe assumption.
+The specification includes a sampling plan for acceptance tests.

 Bath Testing